-- Long-term business absorbing an impressive 46% to 94% of units: Maureen, Kenneth and the staff have been successful in securing more long-term contracts.
-The British Army (located in northern Kenya), has become an important client requiring extraordinary servicing and effort, contracting from 16 (currently) to 66 units at its peak in January.
+- Long-term business absorbing an impressive 46% to 94% of units.
+Maureen, Kenneth and the staff have been successful in securing more long-term contracts.
+The British Army in northern Kenya demands exceptional service and effort, expanding contracts from 16 to 66 units in January.
 The construction business, with an April total of 17 units on monthly contracts, now includes Konza Construction, Nanchang Construction, TENSES, and Karen Construction.
 KL has retained the ongoing weekly Sunday-only rentals to three churches for seven units.
 Long-term rentals therefore absorb 17% (27% with the churches) of our units plus the highly variable British Army business, which puts absorption between 94% in January to 46% in April.

 - Most urgent need – a reliable large truck.
-The biggest business challenge is currently the large truck, which has served KL well since the company’s inception but is now chronically breaking down.
+The prominent challenge is the aging truck, reliable for years but now consistently failing, affecting KL company’s operations.
 The portable sanitation business is not viable without a reliable truck and exhauster.
-We are working on plans to purchase a new truck, exhauster and 60 more loos and invite individual donations to make the purchase possible.
+We’re planning to buy a truck, exhauster, and 60 loos.
+Seeking individual donations to achieve this purchase goal.